DidactHQ/didact-docs/docs/quickstarts/create-flow-library.md

 ## Version Control

-This is discussed in greater detail within the Core Concepts section of the docs, but since your `Flows` are contained within a class library project, is is extremely easy for you to add version control - just the same as you would any other class library project!
+This is discussed in greater detail within the Core Concepts section of the docs, but since your `Flows` are contained within a class library project, it is extremely easy for you to add version control - just the same as you would any other class library project!
 This is one of the primary benefits of having your `Flows` decoupled from the applications and other architecture within the Didact Platform.